Xomega-Net/Xomega.Docs/docs/framework/blazor/views.md

 The method will return a set of classes for each breakpoint to lay out the panels in an optimal number of columns to honor the preferred width of the fields.

-For example, to lay out a panel in no more than 2 columns, whose fields are laid out in up to 3 columns and have a preferred width of 100px, you would call `GetPanelCol(2, 3, 100)`, which may return something like `col-12 col-md-6 col-lg-12 col-xl-6`, as illustrated by the following markup.
+For example, to lay out a panel in no more than two columns, whose fields are laid out in up to 3 columns and have a preferred width of 100px, you would call `GetPanelCol(2, 3, 100)`, which may return something like `col-12 col-md-6 col-lg-12 col-xl-6`, as illustrated by the following markup.

 ```razor
 <!-- highlight-start -->